Who We Are

 Marc Verhougstraete, PhD

-Dr. Verhougstraete has worked as an integrated water quality researcher, specializing in understanding the sources, occurrence, and transport of waterborne microorganisms.
-He has extensive experience integrating microbial occurrences with hydrological catchment dynamics and landscape patterns to improve human health policy and management.
-He has worked on quantitative microbial risk assessments in the water and air environments.
+Dr. Verhougstraete is an accomplished integrated water quality researcher, specializing in understanding the sources, occurrences, and transport of waterborne microorganisms.
+He has extensive experience integrating microbial occurrences with hydrological catchment dynamics, landscape patterns, and Quantitative Microbial Risk Assessment to improve environmental management practices that protect human and ecosystem health.
 Since joining ESRAC in 2013, Dr. Verhougstraete has been investigating the effects of intervention practices in the healthcare systems to reduce agents of healthcare-associated infections and define best monitoring practices for irrigation waters in the Southwest United States.

 Co-Director